Do We Need Food Service Licenses to Serve Food in Concessions?

 Obtaining a Food Service Certification

 In all likelihood, you won’t need a food service license to operate a booster club concession stand.
 But if you want to avoid committing any unintentional fouls, you or one of your concession stand MVPs can obtain a certification.
+One benefit of having this experience at your disposal is that this person will have the training to address questions that come up about food preparation, when most of your volunteers will be there helping out but with no experience in food preparation.

 There are tons of options out there, virtually all of which are offered online.
 With that being said, if you want to make sure you are learning the latest food service best practices, consider attending a course that is endorsed by the health department.